Sairyss/system-design-patterns/README.md

 One of the most common formats for that lately is [JSON](https://en.wikipedia.org/wiki/JSON).
 It is simple and human readable.
 For most systems out there this format is a great choice.

-But there is a catch.
-When your application gets very large and there is a lot of messages/events sent around, there are better choices.
+But when your system is growing, there are better choices.

 [Protocol buffers](https://en.wikipedia.org/wiki/Protocol_Buffers), [Apache Avro](https://en.wikipedia.org/wiki/Apache_Avro), [Apache Thrift](https://en.wikipedia.org/wiki/Apache_Thrift) provide tools for cross platform and language neutral data formats to serialize data.
 Those formats are useful for services that communicate over a network or for storing data.

 Some pros for using a schema and serializing data include: